postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/developing-an-api.md

 1. In the API version **Overview** tab, next to **Environments**, select **+**.

 1. Select an environment from the list and click **Add environment**.
-You will only see available environments in the list.
+You will only see the available environments in the list.

 ## Adding a mock server